R3BRootGroup/R3BRoot/neuland/docs/neuland_container.md

 # NeuLAND Program With Containers {#neuland_container}

-Most of low/middle level data analysis relating to NeuLAND detector are done in the program R3BRoot, which requires many third-party libraries and tool-kits, such as FairSoft, FairRoot and UCESB etc. These software, on the other hand, requires newer versions of compilers and even operating systems.
-Therefore, to compile the R3BRoot oneself is an insurmountable task and may take quite lot of unnecessary times.
+Most of the low/middle level data analysis relating to NeuLAND detector are done in the program R3BRoot, which requires many third-party libraries and tool-kits, such as `FairSoft`, `FairRoot` and `UCESB` etc. These programs, on the other hand, require newer versions of compilers and even operating systems.
+Therefore, to compile the R3BRoot oneself is an insurmountable task and may take quite a lot of unnecessary times.
 To solve this problem and relief some burdens of high level data analysts, several containers containing the pre-built R3BRoot program are available.
 One only has to download the container and run the program with the data in your local machine or servers.
-Since containers doesn't care about your local operating system, you could use containers to run R3BRoot in Linux, MacOS and even Windows.
+Since containers doesn't care about your local operating system, you could use containers to run R3BRoot on Linux, macOS and even Windows.

 [TOC]